ray-x/nvim/README.md

   This was the last Dein/Packer dual supports version I have (init.vim has a flag to choose).
   ATM, minium support for vim.
 Most plugins only works under neovim 0.5.1+.

   I followed Raphael(a.k.a glepnir) https://github.com/glepnir/nvim dotfiles.
-He provides a good wrapper for Packer.
+He provides a great wrapper for Packer.
 I have an `overwrite` folder which will override the settings.
 Also, lots of changes in modules/plugins. setup
   A.T.M. nvim-compe/cmp as a completion engine with LSP, LSP saga. vim-multi-cursor, clap/telescope. treesitter,